TechCohort14/TA200-NFAR-Intermediate-Automation/04-project1-using-a-for-loop.md

 3).
 Verify that the elements have been added.
    `it('should haved five "Delete" elements', async () => {...`

 4).
-Delete 2 of the "Delete" elements.
+Create a `for` loop to to Delete 2 of the "Delete" elements.
    `it('should delete two "Delete" elements', async () => {...`

 5).
 Verify that only 3 "Delete" elements exists.